 When I was researching spirituality, I was shocked to know that most of the great leaders like Mother Teresa, Mahatma Gandhi, A. P. J. Abdul Kalam were spiritual.
 With my utmost fear & doubt, I started learning more about it & after knowing the reality of life; my life has changed completely.
 From an anxious, angry, self-centered guy; I become a person who emphasizes all the pain, learned to leave now & lost all my anxiety.
 It was a magical feeling, as I thought the anxiety & tension is part of my complete lifespan.
 I was wrong when I discovered the truth & realized we can shape our life in any way we want.

 As a guest here at ShoutMeLoud, I will keep this part short as the truth of life is better experienced.

 Mr. Anonymous (Until next time)

 Books have always been influential in my life and that is the case with millions of people worldwide.
-While there are hundreds of amazing books written on the lines of Spiritual awakening, choosing a few among those is a daunting task.
+While there are hundreds of amazing books written along the lines of Spiritual awakening, choosing a few among those is a daunting task.